 Our acquisitions have resulted in significant expenses, including amortization and impairment of acquired technology and other acquired intangible assets, and impairment of goodwill.
-Total costs and expenses in these categories were \$646 million in fiscal 2023; \$556 million in fiscal 2022; and \$196 million in fiscal 2021.
+Total costs and expenses in these categories were \$629 million in fiscal 2024; \$646 million in fiscal 2023; and \$556 million in fiscal 2022.
 Although under current accounting rules goodwill is not amortized, we may incur impairment charges related to the goodwill already recorded and to goodwill arising out of future acquisitions.
 We test the impairment of goodwill annually in our fourth fiscal quarter or more frequently if indicators of impairment arise.
 The timing of the formal annual test may result in charges to our statement of operations in our fourth fiscal quarter that may not have been reasonably foreseen in prior periods.
-At October 31, 2023, we had \$13.8 billion in goodwill and \$6.3 billion in net acquired intangible assets, may have a significant negative impact on our future financial results.
+At October 31, 2024, we had \$13.8 billion in goodwill and \$5.7 billion in net acquired intangible assets on our condensed consolidated balance sheet, both of which may be subject to impairment charges in the future.
+New acquisitions, and any impairment of the value of acquired intangible assets, may have a significant negative impact on our future financial results.